Dresovense/orange3-textable/docs/doc/keyboard_input_segmentation_display.rst

    :align: center
    :alt: Example usage of widget Display

-    Figure 3 : Viewing *Romeo and Juliet* in widget :doc:`Display <widgets/display>`.
+    Figure 3 : Viewing *Romeo and Juliet* in widget :doc:`Display <display>`.

 The numbers between square brackets after the segment number constitute the *address* of the segment, consisting of three elements: 1) string index 2) initial position within the string 3) final position.
 The text corresponding to a given segment is called the segment’s *content*.

-By default, :doc:`Display <widgets/display>` passes its input data without modification to its output connections.
+By default, :doc:`Display <display>` passes its input data without modification to its output connections.
 It is very useful for viewing intermediate results in an Orange Textable workflow and making sure that other widgets have processed data as expected.